ethhub-io/ethhub/docs/other/ethereum-fundraising-event.md

+title: Ethereum Fundraising Ideas
+description: Some ideas around how Ethereum could host a once a year fundraising event.

 # Ethereum Fundraising Event

 ### NOTE: This is a working draft!
 All ideas presented below are just that - ideas.
 We want to encourage anyone and everyone to submit their own ideas and start discussions around what should happen with regards to funding within Ethereum.
 Don't be shy!